idio-lang/DIPS/idio-source/scheme/advanced-scheme.rst

 The trick with macros is that the returned value must be something that can be immediately re-evaluated -- so the return value must be an atom or a list.
-Macros, then, are code generators.
+Macros, then, are *code generators*.

 A great example is the production of boilerplate code.
 Given a ``name`` we might want to produce a host of related functions that do